skondi2/disk_storage/README.md

-# disk_storage
+# Disk Storage

-Disk_Storage is a C program that is designed to identify file that is within the current directory or within user specified directory that is taking up maximum file system storage.
+storage.c is a C program that is designed to identify the file within the current directory or within the user specified directory that is taking up maximum file system storage.

 # Usage
 Below is command line usage example to find file within /Users directory that is using maximum storage.